glutanimate/anki-addons-misc/ankiweb.md

 This add-on was commissioned by a fellow Anki user who would like to remain anonymous.
 All credit for the original idea goes to them.

 I'm always happy for new add-on commissions.
-If you have an idea for an add-on or new feature, please feel free to reach out to me on [Twitter](https://twitter.com/glutanimate), or at glutanimate [αt] gmail . com.
+IIf you'd like to hire my services to work an add-on or new feature, please feel free to reach out to me on [Twitter](https://twitter.com/glutanimate), or at *ankiglutanimate [αt] gmail . com*.

 Licensed under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl.html).
 The source code for this add-on is available on [GitHub](https://github.com/Glutanimate/anki-addons-misc).